Create a WordPress plugin or theme translation using poedit shows you how to create or edit a language file for themes and plugins.

 The es_ES.mo file is generated automatically by Poedit when you save the changes made to your po file.
 Once you have completed all your changes and saved your file, you need to upload the new files to your server using FTP.

 Nowadays the mo and po files can also be uploaded to the following directory path in WordPress.
-This is becoming the default path to upload your mo and po files, which also serves as a way to protect your customize translation.
+This is the default path to upload your mo and po files for themes that are translated in wordpress.org.
+Which can also serve as a way to protect your customize translation whenever you update your theme.

 WordPress Languages Folders

-The other method still used today is the plugin and theme directory path.
-When you upload or install a plugin or theme with a language directory, it usually uploads the language files in the /languages/ folder.
+The other location is the plugin and theme directory path.
+When you upload or install a plugin or theme with a language directory, it uploads the language files in the /languages/ folder.
 The following is an example of a plugin and theme directory path.

 Plugin / Theme Language Folders